sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

 In practice, *bottleneck* units are more suitable for training deeper models because of less training time and computational resources need.

-For our implementation though, we use the ***full pre-activatiom Residual Unit***.
+For our implementation, we use the ***full pre-activatiom Residual Unit***.
 The only difference, from the standard bottleneck unit, lies in the order in which BN and ReLU activations are placed.
 For the full pre-activatiom, BN and ReLU (in this order) occur before convolutions.

 <figure>
   <img class="img-responsive center-block" src="{{ site.url }}/assets/deep_segmentation_network/various_resnet_based_blocks.png" alt="ResNet bottleneck layer">